-The Company accounts for its Public and Representative Warrants (each, the "Public Warrants" and "Representative Warrants" and, collectively, the "IPO Warrants") in accordance with the guidance contained in ASC 815, "Derivatives and Hedging," under which the IPO Warrants do not meet the criteria for equity treatment and must be recorded as derivative liabilities.
+The Company accounts for the publicly traded warrants issued in its Initial Public Offering (the "Public Warrants") and the warrants issued as compensation to the underwriters in its Initial Public Offering (the "Representative Warrants" and together with the Public Warrants, the "IPO Warrants") in accordance with the guidance contained in ASC 815, "Derivatives and Hedging," under which the IPO Warrants do not meet the criteria for equity treatment and must be recorded as derivative liabilities.
 Accordingly, the Company classifies the IPO Warrants as liabilities at their fair value and adjusts the IPO Warrants to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until the IPO Warrants are exercised or expire, and any change in fair value is recognized in the Company's condensed consolidated statement of operations and comprehensive loss.
-The fair value of the Public and Representative Warrants was initially measured at the end of each reporting period, using a Black-Scholes option pricing model.
-As of March 31, 2023, the fair value of the Public Warrants was measured using quoted market prices, and the fair value of the Representative Warrants was based on an estimate of the relative fair value to the Public Warrants, accounting for a small difference in the exercise price.
+The fair value of the IPO Warrants was initially measured using a Black Scholes pricing model.
+Currently, the fair value of the Public Warrants is measured using quoted market prices, and the fair value of the Representative Warrants is based on an estimate of the relative fair value to the Public Warrants, accounting for a small difference in the exercise price.